varnish/libvmod-xkey/README.rst

 This requires a bit of VCL to be in place.
 The VCL can be found above.

 Then, in order to keep the web in sync with the database, a trigger is set up in the database.
-When an SKU is updated this will trigger a HTTP request towards the Varnish server, clearing out every object with the matching xkey header.::
+When an SKU is updated this will trigger an HTTP request towards the Varnish server, clearing out every object with the matching xkey header.::